-javax.realtime.device.RawIntReader createRawIntReader(RawMemoryRegion region, long base, int count, int stride)
+javax.realtime.device.RawIntReader createRawIntReader(RawMemoryRegion region, region indicated the address space from which the new instance should be taken.

 throws SecurityException,

 OffsetOutOfBoundsException,

 SizeOutOfBoundsException,

 MemoryTypeConflictException,

 UnsupportedRawMemoryRegionException

 Create an instance of a class that implements RawIntReader146 and accesses memory of region in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawIntReader count.
 The object is allocated in the current memory area of the calling thread.